Western Australia Climate & Weather

 Western Australia Climate and Weather

-Due to its large size, Western Australia has one of the most diverse climates in the country, divided into three main climatic zones: tropical, semi-arid and Mediterranean.
+Due to its large size, Western Australia has one of the most diverse climates in the country, with the land divided into three main climatic zones: tropical, semi-arid and Mediterranean.
 The north is tropical, characterised by a sunny dry season (April to September) and a wet season (October to March) with high humidity, heavy rains and thunderstorms.
 The dry season has ideal temperatures, with hot days and mild evenings.
 The central part of the state falls within the semi-arid zone and consists mostly of deserts.
 A temperate, Mediterranean climate characterises the south, where the summers are warm and dry and the winters mild and wet.
 Perth lies within this zone and the hot summer days are cooled by the strong afternoon sea breezes.
 Perth has a very low rate of humidity.
 Winters (June to August) are mild, with the wettest month being July.